munkhdorj-m/Python-exercise-2/README.md

 **Problem:**

 Find the sum of the even numbers from 3 numbers.
-Suppose there is at least 1 even number.

 **Example:**